jronallo/microdata_schemaorg_example/source/code4lib.html.md

 [uncertain and overlapping with the consistent use of url property names](http://lists.w3.org/Archives/Public/public-vocabs/2011Nov/0023.html).

 We'll add an `itemid` in any case.
-The building the Memorial Bell Tower is a unique resource which can be represented by this Freebase URI:
+The building the Memorial Bell Tower can be represented by this Freebase URI:
 [http://www.freebase.com/m/026twjv](http://www.freebase.com/m/026twjv)